 The marathon backdrop: home to a vast assortment of plains game

 Around 1,200 runners took part in the marathon from 20 different countries around the world.
-The event is run through some of East Africa's most beautiful scenery, with Mount Kenya to the south and there are breathtaking views north towards Samburu and Mount Ololokwe.
+The event is run through some of East Africa's most beautiful scenery, with Mount Kenya to the south and there are breathtaking views north toward Samburu and Mount Ololokwe.
 The heavily protected 65,000-acre Lewa Wildlife Conservancy is home to over 100 rhino, herds of elephant and an array of plains game including zebra, giraffe and buffalo.
 Alice was lucky enough to see zebra while other runners claimed to have seen lions on the course.

 Seeing Tusk's work in Kenya